Ottawa to order ships to give right whales a 100-metre buffer zone in Gulf

 Ottawa has taken steps to reduce the risk by reducing the speed limit in the Gulf – which has led some cruise ships to cancel visits, and prompted at least one shipping line to hike rates – and shutting down a snow crab fishery.

-LeBlanc has said the government will look at every option possible to protect whales, including making the speed limit permanent, enacting new regulations on fishing gear, or changing crab fishing season dates to ensure equipment is removed before the whales migrate into the Gulf.
+LeBlanc has said the government will look at every option possible to protect whales, including making the speed limit permanent, enacting new regulations on fishing gear, and changing crab fishing season dates to ensure equipment is removed before the whales migrate into the Gulf.

 There are roughly 450 right whales left in the world, and Tonya Wimmer of the Marine Animal Response Society said that number is declining.